-22. Good quality narrow artificial stone lintels and throated cills in good condition.
-A round window in the W gable.
+25. Good quality narrow artificial stone lintels and throated cills and surrounds all in good condition, including Entry door surround and a round window in the W gable.
 Elsewhere single windows and some larger assemblies of windows.
-Open joints at some cills should be carefully pointed in moderate strength lime mortar to prolong their life.
+Open joints at most cills should be carefully pointed in moderate strength lime mortar to prolong their life.